xodio/xod/packages/xod-js/README.md

 Also launchers could have a platform-specific hacks, resets and etc.

-## How to implement new javascript-based platform
+## How to Implement New JavaScript-based Platform
-All Platform-specified functions is based on general `transpile` function, that accepts an object with options:
+All platform-specific functions are based on a general `transpile` function, that accepts an object with options:
 - Project
 - Path to entry-point patch